zopeplone/ReactorUMG/README.md

 ## Install & Quick Start

 ### Install Node.js and a Package Manager
 Standard Node.js setup.
-Install one package manager you prefer.
+Yarn is recommended as the package manager.

 ### Get the Plugin
 - Download the latest **ReactorUMG** release, or